gmc-code/PC-microbit-micropython/docs/quizzes/buttons_and_selection_quiz.rst

 .. multichoice::

-    What happens to the internal click history counter immediately after you call the ``button_a.was_pressed()`` method?
+    What happens if you run a loop that continuously calls ``button_a.was_pressed()`` while the button is held down continuously?
-    [ ] The history counter doubles its tracking capacity automatically. | Incorrect.
-It does not accumulate continuously after interrogation.
+    [ ] It returns True on every single loop iteration. | Incorrect.
+It only captures the initial transition event, not the ongoing state.
-    [x] The counter resets back to False. | Correct.
-Calling ``.was_pressed()`` clears the history buffer status so it can start fresh tracking for future clicks.
+    [x] It returns True on the first check, and then returns False on subsequent checks until released and pressed again. | Correct.
+The method resets its history counter back to False immediately after being called, so it will not return True again until a new press occurs.
-    [ ] The micro:bit pauses execution mechanics for exactly 1000ms. | Incorrect.
-System delays are governed strictly by sleep statements.
+    [ ] It causes the micro:bit hardware to lock up. | Incorrect.
+This is normal conditional logic and will not cause a hardware freeze.
-    [ ] The button stops accepting any new real-world physical interactions. | Incorrect.
-Buttons stay continuously receptive during standard loop cycles.
+    [ ] It returns None. | Incorrect.
+It always returns a boolean value (True or False).

 ----